Transport in Lebanon: Buses

 An overland trans-desert bus service between Beirut, Haifa, Damascus and Baghdad was established by the Nairn Transport Company of Damascus in 1923.

 Beirut has frequent bus connections to other cities in Lebanon and major cities in Syria.
 The Lebanese Commuting Company, or LCC in short, is just one of a handful brands of public transportations all over Lebanon.
-On the other hand, the publicly owned buses are managed by le Office des Chemins de Fer et des Transports en Commun (OCFTC), or the "Railway and Public Transportation Authority" in English.
+On the other hand, the publicly owned buses are managed by le Office des Chemins de Fer et des Transports en Commun (OCFTC), or the Railway and Public Transportation Authority in English.
 Buses for northern destinations and Syria leave from Charles Helou Station.

-Buses are popular and inexpensive and can be stopped anywhere along the way simply by hailing.
+In August 2024, Lebanon relaunched a new public bus system with the support of ACTC, aiming to operate 11 bus lines.
+However, as of today, only 7 lines are officially running according to their website, with lines B1, B3, and ML3 divided into 2 lines of different directions.